gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 {{% warning %}}
 Take note of labelling of the resistors and capacitors if reading other material on Sallen-Key filters, there is no one popular convention as the resistor and capacitor orders are switched frequently.
 {{% /warning %}}

-We will simulate the response of a Sallen-Key filter designed with a cutoff frequency of 1kHz.
-Below is the KiCad schematic used for the simulation:

-{{% figure src="low-pass-sallen-key/low-pass-sallen-key-simulation-schematic.png" width="800px" caption="Simulation schematics of a low-pass Sallen-Key filter designed for a cutoff frequency of 1kHz." %}}

-The KiCad schematic for this simulation can be <a href="low-pass-sallen-key/low-pass-sallen-key.sch" download>downloaded here</a>.
-The simulated gain (magnitude) and phase response is shown below.

-{{% figure src="low-pass-sallen-key/response.png" width="800px" caption="The simulated gain (magnitude) and phase response of a low-pass Sallen-Key filter designed for a cutoff frequency of 1kHz.
-The dotted line shows the cutoff frequency." %}}

 The generalized transfer function for a 2nd-order low-pass filter is[^bib-ti-analysis-of-sallen-key-arch]: